Survey

 The City of Stonnington is proud to partner with Continence Health Australia and the BINS4Blokes initiative to support men and boys living with incontinence.
-There are now incontinence product disposal bins in 6 locations across the City of Stonnington, as part of a trial of BINS4Blokes.
+There are now incontinence product disposal bins in 6 locations across the City of Stonnington.

 This issue is not as uncommon as you might think.